music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 ### Conclusion

-Hopefully you've now got an appreciation for some of the older popular WCS genres.
+Hopefully you've now got an appreciation for some of the popular WCS genres.

 Remember, genre is just a likely.
 It's up to you to determine how each aspect of a song is represented and adjust your dancing to match